jamesnetherton/dockerfiles/fs-uae/README.md

 The default `ENTRYPOINT` is `fs-uae --base-dir=/home/fsuae/config` which enables you to mount and share a configuration volume.

 Using the example above, when a container is launched for the first time it will populate $HOME/.config/fs-uae with directories where you can store your FS-UAE configuration, Kickstart ROMs, games etc.

+> NOTE: To release mouse & keyboard capture press `F12 + G` or click the middle mouse button (or wheel).

 ## FS-UAE configuration